Pack3tL0ss/ConsolePi/README.md

 # ConsolePi

-Acts as a serial Console Server, allowing you to remotely connect to ConsolePi via Telnet/SSH/bluetooth to gain Console Access to devices connected to local or remote ConsolePis via USB to serial adapters (i.e. Switches, Routers, Access Points... anything with a serial port).
-Multiple Connectivity options, wired, WLAN (as a client if it finds a configured SSID, falls back to hotspot mode), and bluetooth.
+Acts as a serial Console Server, allowing you to remotely connect to ConsolePi via Telnet/SSH/bluetooth to gain Console Access to devices connected to local **or remote** ConsolePis via USB to serial adapters (i.e. Switches, Routers, Access Points... anything with a serial port).

 *Check out the **NEW** [ConsolePi Clustering Feature](#consolepi-cluster-/-cloud-config)!!*